Takiiiiiiii/SuperStation-Documentation/README.md

 [![IMAGE ALT TEXT](https://i3.ytimg.com/vi/QWj00PfZAy8/hqdefault.jpg)](https://youtu.be/QWj00PfZAy8)

-<small>Click the picture to watch the Youtube video Tutorial</small>
+<sub>Click the Thumbnail above to watch the Youtube Video Tutorial</sub>

 #### What if Update_All is not replacing an existing BIOS?